-Don´t leave home without these top 10 northern lights holiday essentials in your bag.
+Don´t leave home without these seven Northern lights holiday essentials in your bag.

-In Norway they use the European standard plug sockets, so don´t forget to pack a converter plug for your iPad or mobile phone charger if you are from a country outside Europe.
+In Norway they use the European standard plug sockets, so don´t forget to pack a converter plug for your iPad or mobile phone and a charger if you are from a country with another plugin.

-In the cold, our skin gets dry, and it is important to use cream to protect from wind and cold.
+In the cold, our skin gets dry, and it is essential to use cream to protect from wind and cold.

-The ice studs are an absolute lifesaver, and you will see everyone wearing them on their normal shoes when the roads are icy – which they normally are in winter and it is easy to pack and put on any shoe.
+The ice studs are an absolute lifesaver, and you will see everyone wearing them on their regular shoes when the roads are icy – which they usually are in winter and it is easy to pack and put on any shoe.

 You will see kids and grownups alike wearing these handy little cloth tubes all over town.
 Wear them with a scarf and headpiece under your beanie to stop that bitterly cold wind from getting in your neck.